viant/bqtail/tail/README.md

 **Note:**
-To reduce Storage Class A operations: cache file is used for config files:  delete cache file alongside adding a new rule.
+To reduce Storage Class A operations cost: cache file is used for config files:  delete cache file alongside adding a new rule.

 ### Data ingestion rules